xma711/notebook/statistics/hypothesis_testing/README.md

 More general case
 -----------------------------------

-I think as long as we have a null and an alernative hypothesis and has a way to reject or not reject the null hypothesis (assume the null hypothesis is correct in the first place), it will be considered a hypothesis test.
+I think as long as we have a null and an alternative hypothesis and has a way to reject or not reject the null hypothesis (assume the null hypothesis is correct in the first place), it will be considered a hypothesis test.

 One example is the test of goodness of fit.
-There is also a null hypothesis saying that the distribution of a variable follows a hypothesised distribution.
+There is also a null hypothesis saying that the distribution of a variable follows a hypothesized distribution.
 Then use the chi-square test to test it.